Dog Breed Directory

 Heartworm Disease

-Parasitic worms in heart and lungs.
+Parasitic worms living in the heart and pulmonary arteries, transmitted by mosquitoes.

 Symptoms: